tanyuan/tanyuan.github.io/bio.md

 permalink: /bio
 ---

-## Shan-Yuan Teng <br> 鄧善元

-<span class="note">Taipei, Taiwan</span>

 He is a human-computer interaction researcher focusing on inventing new physical form of media.
 He believes that integrating haptic sensation and body movement with digital information seamlessly will bring us total harmony between humans and technologies.
-He has been experimenting with [pneumatic airbags on the palm](/projects/pupop), [robotic arms on tablets](/projects/stylus), and [electrical muscle stimulation](/projects/emsairguitar).
+He has been experimenting with [wearable airbags](/projects/pupop), [robotic arms on tablets](/projects/stylus), and [electrical muscle stimulation](/projects/emsairguitar).

 He received his M.S. from the Graduate Institute of Networking and Multimedia (2018), National Taiwan University, and B.S. in Electrical Engineering (2016), National Taiwan University.
 He currently works as a research assistant at NTU IoX Center.